KEZK-FM: Christmas music

-Since 2003, KEZK has been the St. Louis affiliate for John Tesh, which runs Sunday nights from 9 p.m. to Midnight (formerly Sundays 7 a.m.-10 a.m.).
-The station carried the Deliah show until 2012 and briefly during the 2020-21 season.
+HD Radio

+KEZK-FM's HD2 channel carries an urban contemporary format as "Hot 98.7", reflecting its simulcast on FM translator K254CR (98.7 FM).
+Prior to March 24, 2025, the HD2 channel and K254CR simulcasted KMOX; on the aforementioned date, KEZK-HD2/K254CR and WHHL (104.1 FM) swapped formats.

 Awards

 In 2007, the station was nominated for the top 25 markets Adult Contemporary station of the year award by Radio & Records magazine.
 Other nominees included WMJX in Boston, KOST in Los Angeles; WALK-FM in Nassau, New York; WLTW in New York City; and WBEB in Philadelphia.